TERMS AND CONDITIONS FOR THE SUPPLY OF ONLINE MARKETING SERVICES AND/OR MARKETING CONSULTANCY SERVICES BY THE MARKETING GEEKS AT SERIOUS EXTREME LTD.

 - Whilst every effort is made to ensure that costing estimates are accurate, the Company reserves the right to amend any estimate, should an error or omission have been made.

 - The Company shall invoice the Client monthly, either in advance or following Services delivered, whichever is agreed at the time of agreement.
-Before the Company carry out any work Clients may be asked to provide a non-refundable fees deposit.
+Before the Company carry out any work, Clients may be asked to provide a non-refundable fees deposit.
 This deposit is like a rent deposit.
 It is kept securely and will be offset against the Client’s last invoice(s) when the work detailed in an Order has been completed.
 Also, if the Client does not pay a monthly invoice when it is due the Company shall use the deposit to pay the invoice and will not do any further work until the deposit is replaced.

 - Current invoice dates are listed as below and should be noted by the client.
 Invoice date of issue and agreed payment date will be included in each invoice.

 - Recurring work, charged at an agreed daily or hourly rate, will be invoiced on the 1st Monday of each month or in the event of cancellation or project completion, on the last day of work.
 Invoices are due for payment within 7 days.
+In the even of late payment, ongoing work may be suspended until payment is received.

 - The Client shall pay each invoice submitted by the Company within 7 Days of the date of the invoice and in cleared funds in accordance with clause 7.4 below.
 The invoice number shall be stated on all payments and payment by BACS, CHAPS, Cheque and Bank Transfer are accepted.